uptake/pkgnet/CONTRIBUTING.md

 Once the submission is accepted, great!
 Update `cran-comments.md` and merge the PR.

-### Create a Release on Github
+### Create a Release on GitHub

 We use [the releases section](https://github.com/UptakeOpenSource/pkgnet/releases) in the repo to categorize certain important commits as release checkpoints.
-This makes it easier for developers to associate chagnes in the source code with the release history on CRAN, and enables features like `devtools::install_github()` for old versions.
+This makes it easier for developers to associate changes in the source code with the release history on CRAN, and enables features like `devtools::install_github()` for old versions.

 Navigate to https://github.com/UptakeOpenSource/pkgnet/releases/new.
 Click the dropdown in the "target" section, then click "recent commits".
 Choose the latest commit for the release PR you just merged.
 This will automatically create a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) on that commit and tell Github which revision to build when people ask for a given release.